África Brasil: Overview

-África Brasil consists of eleven tracks that music critics have described the album as an MPB, samba-funk, samba-rock and soul recording.
+África Brasil comprises eleven tracks and music critics have described it as an MPB, samba-funk, samba-rock and soul recording.
 Ben shifted from his characteristic acoustic samba-soul or samba-rock style to an electric guitar, adopting an approach that combined core elements of samba with funk-influenced rhythms.
-Several tracks on the album are re-recorded versions of Ben's earlier compositions, such as "Zumbi" and "O Plebeu", reimagined with a funk-inflected aesthetic.
+Several tracks on the album are re-recorded versions of Ben's earlier compositions, such as "Zumbi" and "O Plebeu", reimagined with a funk-influenced aesthetic.

 In the album, Ben connected his electric guitar and, as Caz wrote, "unleashed a hurricane of samba-tinged funk", while featuring a mixture of multiple Brazilian percussion instruments such as atabaques, cuícas, pandeiros and surdos.
 This percussive setup also included instruments typical of Cuban music, such as congas and tumbas, which stem from the Afro-Cuban tradition and added a more acoustic sound in contrast to the other electrified instruments.

-The album's fusion of samba with the influences of soul and funk music reached its full expression on África Brasil, which reflected the more pop-oriented and danceable direction that the Brazilian music market would take in the transition from the 1970s to the 1980s.
-The album marked a pivotal shift in Ben's career, as he moved away from the songwriting style traditionally associated with MPB and fully embraced a more pop-driven sound, which brought him broader commercial success, a wider audience, and a solid place within the mainstream of Afro-Brazilian music.
+The album has also been cited as part of a shift in Jorge Ben's work toward a more pop-oriented approach.